-The short answer is, no. It’s completely normal for your teeth to move over time and this movement can be unpredictable.
-To guarantee your time with braces was worth it, you will need to keep wearing your appliance forever.
+The short answer is, no. To guarantee your teeth will stay in position after braces, you need to keep wearing your retainer as directed by your dentist or orthodontist.
+It’s completely normal for your teeth to move over time and this movement can be unpredictable.

 What’s the best retainer after braces?

-It is important to wear a plastic or wire retainer after braces, but which retainer is best for you depends on what your dentist advises.
-There are a few factors to consider, such as cost, how easy they are to keep clean, how noticeable they are, and whether you are prone to losing things!
+It is important to wear a plastic or wire retainer after braces, but which retainer is best for you depends on several factors like cost, durability and appearance.
+You might also consider how easy or difficult it is to clean.

 Why do my retainers smell bad?